dgraph-io/workshop/1-getting-started/README.md

 friend: uid @count .
 ```

-- For the data types int, float, bool, and geo each: Their index types are also named int,
-  float, bool, and geo.
+- For the data types int, float, bool, and geo each: Their index types are also named int, float, bool, and geo.
 Types string and dateTime have several index types.

 - The edges (represented by type uid in the schema) also have particular indices.
 The @count index helps
   to achieve an efficient operation to count the number of edges.

-- In the sessions to follow we would discuss in detail about different types of index and their
-  relevance.
 ---

   Let's use Ratel to perform the first set of operations.
 Go to `localhost:8000`.
 Welcome to Ratel.